-Console design: A-.
-The Xbox is bulky but elegant and high-tech in appearance.
+Console design: B. The Xbox is bulky but functional and has that proper high-tech look.
 A molded "X" extends across the top of the system, with a green logo in the center.
 The front panel boasts four controller ports, power and open buttons, and a motorized disk tray.
-The system offers DVD playback functionality, but this requires buying a separate (and cheap looking) remote control unit.
+The system offers DVD playback functionality, but this requires buying a separate (and cheap-looking) remote control.

-Media: A. Like the PS2, the Xbox wisely uses the DVD format which provides more than enough space to handle any game of its generation.
+Media: A. Like the PS2, Microsoft wisely went with the DVD format which provided enough space to handle any game of its generation.

-Packaging: A. Xbox games used the standard DVD cases, except they are molded in a distinct light green plastic to help them stand out from PS2 and Gamecube titles.
+Packaging: A. Xbox games came packaged in standard DVD cases, except they are molded in a distinct light green plastic to help them stand out from PS2 and Gamecube titles.

-Games: B. Many industry analysts predicted the Xbox would be flooded with PC ports, but this never materialized.
-After a slow start, the Xbox library grew by leaps and bounds, especially as publishers began producing games for multiple platforms.
-While many of its games are PS2 ports, the Xbox versions have the advantage of quicker load times, slightly improved graphics, and better on-line support.
-The Xbox does have a few key exclusive titles up its sleeve including Halo (1 and 2), Project Gotham, Crimson Skies, and Ninja Gaiden.
+The Xbox did have a few key exclusive titles including Halo (1 and 2), Project Gotham, Crimson Skies, and Ninja Gaiden.
 Doom 3 was one of the first third-party titles only made available for the Xbox, allegedly because no other system could handle its demanding graphical requirements.
-Despite its substantial library of games, the Xbox was definitely geared toward the mature gamer, and there are not many kid-friendly games available for the system.
+Despite its substantial library of games, the Xbox was definitely geared toward the mature gamer, resulting in a dearth of kid-friendly games for the system.

 Collectability: B+.
 There are plenty of games available for the Xbox, but fewer than the PS2, and less high-profile titles.
-Still, Xbox versions of games tend to be the best of their kind, don't require memory cards, and feature better on-line capabilities.
-Xbox systems are very common and sturdy, and the games are cheap and easy to find.
+Still, Xbox versions of games tend to be the best of their kind and don't require memory cards.
+Obviously their once-impressive online features are no longer supported.

-Innovations: Hard disk, controllers with break-off cords, broadband on-line services, high definition video support
+Innovations: Built-in hard disk, controller break-off cords, broadband online services, progressive scan video

 Pros and Cons: